Verification and Validation

 - Product carbon footprints

-Criteria for organizational inventories include the WRI/WBCSD GHG Protocol standards, ISO 14064 Part 1, Specification with guidance at the organization level for quantification and reporting of greenhouse gas emissions and removals, and bespoke programs such as Airport Carbon Accreditation.
+Criteria for organizational inventories include the WRI/WBCSD GHG Protocol standards, ISO 14064 Part 1, and Specification with guidance at the organization level for quantification and reporting of greenhouse gas emissions and removals.
 Criteria for product carbon footprints include ISO 14067 and the WRI/WBCSD Product Life Cycle Accounting and Reporting Standard.

 Supply Chain Verification